 Do a cooking class

-You can purchase mezcal at any bar and nearly every restaurant in the city, or bottles can be purchased from alcohol or food stores.
+There are plenty of mezcal bars, but you can also purchase the spirit at nearly every restaurant in the city or alcohol or food stores.

 Oh also, apparently mezcal can’t give you a hangover.
 I don’t think I agree with this, but that’s what they say…